Skip to content

 Passage-->>Client: Status Response

-Note over Client,Passage: Authentication
+Note over Client,Passage: Phase 2: Authentication

 Client->>Passage: Handshake (Login)